Haunted Bridge Avon in Haunted Indiana

 The Haunted Avon Bridge has become a focal point of chilling legends and paranormal activity in Avon, Indiana.
 The entombed railroad worker, the tragic accidents during construction, and the tale of the grieving mother and her baby have woven a tapestry of supernatural intrigue around the bridge.
 The eerie sounds and spectral encounters reported by locals add an aura of mystery to this historic landmark.
 Whether these accounts are the product of vivid imaginations or genuine paranormal occurrences, the Haunted Avon Bridge continues to captivate and intrigue those who dare to explore its haunted history.

-Related Haunted Stories: Sachs Covered Bridge
+Related Haunted Stories: Haunted Railroad Bridge

 Sources: